raspberrypilearning/sound-machine/en/step_2.md

 Will you:

-+ Base your design on a traditional instrument such as a piano
++ Base your design on a traditional instrument such as a piano?
-+ Draw a picture or make a scene with buttons to trigger relevant sounds
++ Draw a picture or make a scene with buttons to trigger relevant sounds?
-+ Craft switches or buttons
++ Craft switches or buttons?
-+ Use craft materials to make an enclosure
++ Use craft materials to make an enclosure?

 **Tip:** You don't need to decide everything now.
 It's fine to iterate on your design as you start making.